 Out: George John (knee), Hendry Thomas (ACL tear),

-Questionable (but not on the official report): Mauro Diaz (hamstring)
+Questionable (but not on the official report): Walker Zimmerman (hamstring), Stephen Keel (foot)

-Michel's effect.
-According to the club's game notes, in the 13 matches in which Michel has logged 90 minutes this season, the Brazilian set piece specialist has scored seven goals and has three assists.
-Since July 19, Michel has played a role in 14 of Dallas' last 21 goals.
+Michel's involvement.
+In the 11 matches in which Michel has logged 90 minutes this season, the Brazilian set piece specialist has scored seven goals and has two assists.
+Since July 19, Michel has played a role in 13 of Dallas' last 17 goals.

 DISABLED LIST: DAL: Hendry Thomas (season-ending injury)